lcarlaw/wunder-obs/README.md

 ```

 #### Configuration file
 The only item you'll absolutely have to update within `configs.py` will be the path to the Python with the `wunder` environment installed.
 Additional tuneable parameters are included.
+Note for windows users: you may need to set `\\` in the filepath for your PYTHON executable.

 ## Realtime running and visualization
 With the `wunder-precip` environment activated, launch the `run_realtime.py` script.
 This will automatically perform data downloads and processing every 15 minutes.
 On the first iteration, in order to build up a database of recent observations, data for the last hour will also be requeste from WU.
 Data before this does not exist within the tile files.
 As a result, 60 and 180 minute accumulations will be blank until sufficient data is added to the local database.